benchiverton/AsyncApiDemo/docs/async-api-blog.md

 ### What's going on?

-When the Gateway API makes a remote call, state needs to be stored in memory so that the program can continue upon receipt of the response.
-If this remote call is not almost instant, it’s very likely this memory will be promoted from Gen0 → Gen1 → Gen2 by the garbage collector.
-As Gen2 is not actively cleaned up by the garbage collector, this is problematic — even if a response is received, the memory may not be cleaned up.
+When the Gateway API makes a remote call, state needs to be stored in memory to resume processing upon receipt of the response.
+If the call takes a long time, the associated objects may survive multiple garbage collection (GC) cycles, potentially being promoted from Gen0 (short-lived objects) to Gen1 and eventually to Gen2 (long-lived objects).
+Since Gen2 collections are less frequent and more expensive, memory pressure in Gen2 can degrade performance.

-Eventually, the garbage collector will suspend threads to clean up the Gen2 memory.
-As the app does not run while the garbage collector is active, the response time will start to increase.

-As more requests arrive, this problem is compounded—response times increase, causing memory to be promoted to Gen2 faster.
-This results in the garbage collector suspending threads to clean up Gen2 memory more regularly, further increasing response times, increasing Gen2 memory, and so on.
-This feedback loop causes throughput to decrease as the load increases.
+Under high load, frequent promotions to Gen2 can trigger full GC cycles more often.
+During these cycles, the garbage collector suspends application threads to clean up memory, causing response times to increase.
+This feedback loop—longer response times causing more memory promotions—leads to increased GC activity and degraded throughput as the load increases.

 ## One (of many) solutions